Ronald P. Loui

 Lake Road, Bay Village, OH r.p.loui @gmail

-(All images and text © 2023 RPL)
+(All images and text © 2023-2024 RPL)

-Special Topics Course this Fall: AI (For Better or Worse)/Current Issues An exploratory seminar for technical and non-technical students on autonomous systems and automatic decision-making software.
+Special Topics Course in Fall: AI (For Better or Worse)/Current Issues An exploratory seminar for technical and non-technical students on autonomous systems and automatic decision-making software.
 Prompt engineering will be examined, as well as systems that detect or combat AI.
 Within assistive, generative, and proxy decision deployments, we will consider recurring problems such as non-determinism, robustness, risk, bias, stale and erroneous data, small worlds and insufficiently expressive features, overfitting, polysemy, explanation, and verification.
 Perspectives to include engineering problem-solving, law, policy, and management.
 National concerns of labor, defense technology, and education also to be considered.
 The class is open to all majors.
 Students should have a strong background in either engineering, science, or computer science.

 SOME RECENT IEEE PAPERS (ETC) here